 “Guay Tiew” (or Kuai Tiao) is Thai for “noodles” and noodles there are a’ plenty in Thailand.
 “Ruea” means boat which is where it was traditionally made and served.
-On my first trek over to Bangkok I instantly fell in love with Thai boat noodle.
+On my first trek over to Bangkok, I instantly fell in love with Thai boat noodles.
 It simply brought my body back into something life-like after either a hard day’s night, a long plane flight or simply just feeling like an ex-pat.
-The deep dark beef stock, blood, carbs, herbs, all the vitamins, minerals and amino acids in between are perfect for my palate.
+The deep dark beef stock, blood, carbs, herbs, all the vitamins, minerals, and amino acids in between are perfect for my palate.

 Making the Boat Noodle Beef Stock

 Homemade stock can be both delicious and quite medicinal (great article here).
 Between all the aromatics and the bones, these soups, broths, stocks have a ton of important minerals and building blocks for a healthy diet.
 My approach to beef stock is using large femurs cut in thirds.

 Heads Up: Please make sure you have made the beef stock way ahead of time.
 I make massive batches in the slow cooker and flash freeze liters of it.
 Follow my beef bone stock guide here.
 There are no secrets.
 It’s all about process and time.

 Start your slow cooker.
 Turn it on high.
 I don’t want a pressure cooker for this.
 I want a slow-rolling mix of ingredients; constantly churning and giving the broth everything it has, everything it could be.